Green-Software-Foundation/standards-wg/the_way_we_work.md

 ### Voting on Technical Issues

-Note: Supermajority Vote - 1 Organisation has a one vote
+Note: Supermajority Vote - 1 Member Organisation represents 1 Vote

 * Before voting, a clear definition of the issuer SHALL be provided by the Chair.
 * Members eligible to vote SHALL only be entitled to one vote each.
 * Each member MAY cast its vote as often as it wishes, and the last vote it casts counts.
 * Voting MAY be performed electronically.